SNOWHAXX/SkidMenu/README.md

 ![SkidMenu in lobby](image%20in%20lobby.png)

 > This build is labeled Stable.
 That tho doesnt mean that nothing will break.
 It just means that no errors occured while playing for long time.
-Some functions may break mid-game, cause disconnects, or behave like shit.
+Some functions may break mid-game or behave like shit.
 This is normal given how many features are packed in.

 ## For Hosts and Private Lobbies